microsec/regulations/hrsz--all--ssl--EN.md

 channel relying on modern protocols (e.g., over HTTPS).

-Furthermore, for any pair of DNS resolvers used on a Multi-Perspective Issuance Corroboration attempt, the straight-line distance between the two States, Provinces, or Countries the DNS resolvers reside in shall be at least 500 km.
+Furthermore, for any pair of DNS resolvers used on a Multi-Perspective Issuance Corroboration attempt, the straight-line distance between the two DNS resolvers shall be at least 500 km.
 CAs may immediately retry Multi-Perspective Issuance Corroboration using the same validation method or an alternative method, but when retrying Multi- Perspective Issuance Corroboration, CAs shall not rely on corroborations from previous attempts.